Rouhelimppu/GameOfLife/README.md

 # GameOfLife
-Game of life using Graphics2D with Java
+Game of life using Graphics2D with Java Compiled with Java 1.8